jenschlot/IBM-Bluemix-DevOps-Documentation/reference/git/index.md

 <a name="troubleshoot_authentication_issues_by_using_the_push_command"></a>
 ### Troubleshoot authentication issues by using the push command

-"When you push, if a "406 Not Acceptable" error occurs, complete these steps:
+When you push, if a "406 Not Acceptable" error occurs, complete these steps:

 1. Upgrade your version of Git.